Noam-Alum/wp-manager/README.md

 - `-a`: Add a new WordPress website.
 - `-r`: Remove a WordPress installation.
 - `-l`: List all available WordPress installations.
+- `-e`: Error log crawler for debugging a wordpress website.
+(Shows plugins that are in the error_log file for quick debugging)
+- `-n`: Error 500 resolver assuming it's caused by a plugin.
+(Test each plugin for an error to try and fix a 500 error caused by a plugin)
 - `--help`: Display help information.

 To report bugs, please visit the [issue tracker](https://github.com/Noam-Alum/wp-manager/issues).